Corporate Governance

 Self-evaluation Concerning the Effectiveness of the Board of Directors

-Based on the self-evaluation results for FY2023, the Company performed the following initiatives in FY2024.
-In the survey summarizing FY2024, the average evaluation score for most items was four or more out of five, indicating that the effectiveness of the Board of Directors was highly evaluated by both internal and external directors of the Company.
-However, opinions in the following vein were issued concerning topics to be addressed in the future.
-There is a need to continue furthering discussions on areas such as ensuring diversity in promoting core human resources, etc., and on executive succession planning.
+Based on evaluation results for the fiscal year 2024, the Company performed the following initiatives for fiscal year 2025.
+In the survey summarizing fiscal year 2025, the average evaluation score for most items was 4 or more out of 5, indicating that the effectiveness of the Board of Directors was highly evaluated by both Internal and External Directors of the Company.
+Furthermore, opinions were expressed that the following issues should be worked on in the future.
+Opinions were expressed that, as issues to be worked on in the future, it is necessary to further enhance forums for discussions on major management themes from medium- to long-term perspectives, continue to deepen discussions in order to organize and clarify matters for the construction of a better governance system, and aim to foster the next generation of management based on succession planning.
 The Company will continue to make improvements to ensure the Board of Directors performs supervisory functions even more effectively.

 Key Areas of Expertise and Experience of Directors (Skills Matrix)